-The tension between the Christian faith and African Identity may be justified, according to me, by a lack of a good understanding of the reality of humanity and God's mission on earth or the understanding of sin in the world.
-Below, I am presenting the three components of God's mission which explain widely some realities about humanity, which may show the need for missiological responses to the tension between Christianity and African Identity.
-God's mission has three components:
+The tension between the Christian faith and African identity may be justified, according to me, by a lack of a good understanding of the reality of humanity and God's mission on earth or because of the lack of the understanding of sin and its consequences in the world.
+Below, I am presenting the three components of God's

-The creation of the universe and humans followed by human falling into sin (Gen. 2-3): God's mission begins with the creation of the universe and humans (Gen. 1-2).
+The creation of the universe and humans (followed by humans falling into sin), (Gen. 2-3): God's mission begins with the creation of the universe and humans (Gen. 1-2).
 God created everything beautiful and gave the management of his creation to Adam and Eve who were created in God's image (Gen. 1: 26-28).
 God explicitly shared his divine nature and power with humans so they may reflect his nature and rule over the earth and animals (Horowitz, 1979).
-However, God gave them an instruction to follow as a sign of their obedience and trust in God.
+However, God gave them an instruction to follow as a sign of their obedience and trust in Him.
 Unfortunately, Adam and Eve failed to exercise the abilities God gave them.
 Instead of trusting God's love and God's good plan for them, they believed in Satan's lies (Genesis 3: 1-6).
 Their disobedience to God's instruction opened the door to sin and its consequences in the world.
 By obeying Satan, Adam and Eve subjected themselves to Satan's rule and power.
 According to Walter Diener, 'Scripture teaches that sin leaves men separated from God and spiritually dead' which also leads to all types of slavery (Diener, 2015, p.
 1).